openzipkin/zipkin/zipkin-server/README.md

 today and one for yesterday)

 ### Scribe Collector
-The Scribe collector is enabled by default, configured by the following:
+The Scribe collector is disabled by default, configured by the following:

-    * `SCRIBE_ENABLED`: Set to false to prevent scribe from starting; Defaults to true
+    * `SCRIBE_ENABLED`: Set to true to listen for scribe (thrift RPC); Defaults to false
     * `COLLECTOR_PORT`: Listen port for the scribe thrift api; Defaults to 9410

 ### Kafka Collector